 No, I don’t think this recipe is freezer-friendly.
 I honestly haven’t tried it though, but it seems like the texture would be a little odd after thawing.
 Let me know if you’ve ever tried this!

-To reheat: This recipe can be served cold on a sandwich or lettuce wrap.
+This recipe can be served cold on a sandwich or lettuce wrap.
 If you want it hot, my best recommendation is to make a tuna melt!
 This can be made on the stovetop or in the air fryer.
+Check out my Air Fryer Tuna Melt recipe.

 Make this Lazy No-Chop Tuna Salad without spending any time chopping!
 It’s quick and tasty, using dill pickle relish and spices for max flavor in a seriously short time.
 Works great as a make-ahead cold lunch option!